commercialhaskell/stack/tests/integration/README.md

 stack build --flag stack:integration-tests stack --exec stack-integration-test
 ~~~

 Note that this command can take a _long_ time.
-It's also more thorough
+It is also more thorough
 than the quick command given above, as it will run each test with a
 clean `STACK_ROOT`.